dku-plant-futures/dku-plant-futures.github.io/guide.markdown

 Additionally, the WeChat mini-app Butler & White and Epermarket offer a range of products, including vegan burgers, bread, and spreads.

-We have created a Google Spreadsheet to collect information of online stores which sells vegetarian food in China.
+We have created a Excel sheet to collect information on online stores which sell vegetarian food in China.
 You can view it [here](https://docs.qq.com/sheet/DZFNyeGl4bWplSkxY).
 Feel free to add more shops if you know any.